What to Expect During and After Radiation Treatments

 The radiation takes a couple of minutes.
 You can sense when the radiation hits your body if you receive radiation to your brain.
 Some patients see colors, others smell specific scents—and some, like me, can taste it.
 It is not very pleasant, but it is all normal.
 If the radiation does not touch your brain, there is no feeling or sensation, almost like it isn’t there.

 What Happens After Radiation

 Radiation side effects are different for each person.
-You may be able to exercise or perform your ‘normal’ activities.
-Or you may not.
-Side effects also tend to get worse as more treatments are given.
-I lost my hair, experienced a great deal of fatigue and nausea, and skin dryness on treated areas.
+You may be able to exercise or perform your normal activities, or you may not.
+Side effects also tend to get worse as you receive more treatments.
+I lost my hair and experienced a great deal of fatigue, nausea, and skin dryness on treated areas.
 When these changes happen, acknowledge your side effects and react.
 No one expects you to go through treatment and act like it doesn’t affect you.
 Once treatment is over, your body quickly adjusts to its normal self.

 Advice for Others

 After four surgeries and multiple radiation treatments, I live with neuropathy in my feet, nerve damage to my legs, and drop foot on my right foot.
 I also have radiation retinopathy in my eyes.
 I go to rehab regularly and receive shots in my eyes to help my vision and reduce swelling.

 Going through cancer for so long, you have to live through every single hard day to put things into perspective.
 My life is now as close to normal as possible.
 I have what I call “normal people problems” and less and less health-related concerns.
 Just know, you are never alone.